 Here are the directions.

 The historic St. Philip’s Chapel has been restored and is being adapted for use on the Advocate’s land.
-We hope to receive a Certificate of Occupancy this fall.
+We hope to receive a Certificate of Occupancy by spring.
 To learn about the move and restoration of the Chapel and the Strength to Strength Campaign to Worship on the Land, click here.

 Here’s where to find the readings for the day.

 Follow us on Facebook.

 Follow us on Twitter.